apache/couchdb-documentation/src/api/database/security.rst

     has no admins or members.

-    Having no admins, only server admins (with the reserved ``_admin`` role) are able to update design document and make other admin level changes.
+    Having no admins, only server admins (with the reserved ``_admin`` role) are able to update design documents and make other admin level changes.

-    Having no members, any user can write regular documents (any non-design document) and read documents from the database.
+    Having no members and roles, any user can write regular documents (any non-design document) and read documents from the database.

+    Since CouchDB 3.x newly created databases have by default the _admin role to prevent unintentional access.

     If there are any member names or roles defined for a database, then only authenticated users having a matching name or role are allowed to read